zehome/MLVPN/README.md

 Introduction
 ============
-MLVPN will do it's best to acheive the following tasks:
+MLVPN will do its best to achieve the following tasks:

   * Bond your internet links to increase bandwidth (unlimited)
   * Secure your internet connection by actively monitoring